-Some people ask why I recommend parboiling sausages before grilling.
+Some people ask why we recommend parboiling sausages before grilling.
 The answer is that sausages are hard to get perfect from only grilling.
 They end up burnt on the outside, raw in the middle, or they end up dried out.
-By cooking these sausages (don't buy precooked sausage) in beer and spices, the sausages don't loose moisture and pick up flavor.
+By cooking these sausages (don't buy pre-cooked sausage) in beer and spices, the sausages don't lose moisture and pick up the flavor.
 Then a quick, hot trip over the grill gets the surface crispy, the middle cooked through, and a Bratwurst loaded with flavor and juicy and perfect for the bun.

 In a large saucepan add bratwurst, beer, broth, garlic, peppercorn, and cloves.
 Simmer over a low heat for 30 minutes.